stautuan/bookbot/README.md

-# bookbot
+# BookBot

-BookBot is my first project!
+A command-line application in Python that does static analysis on text files.